 Setup AMP Versions of Your Posts

-This step to making a WordPress blog SEO ready is important and relatively new – Google has come up with their first mobile search index at the beginning of 2017.
+This step to making a WordPress blog SEO ready is important and relatively new – Google has come up with its first mobile search index at the beginning of 2017.
 If you want primetime search engine appearance for your pages on mobile devices, you will now have to implement the AMP framework.

 AMP stands for Accelerated Mobile Pages.
-The AMP framework is a set of guidelines and tools to offer a stripped down version of every piece of content on your WordPress blog.
-Basically, every article and piece of content will get its own stripped down version for Google’s mobile index.
+The AMP framework is a set of guidelines and tools to offer a stripped-down version of every piece of content on your WordPress blog.
+Basically, every article and piece of content will get its own stripped-down version for Google’s mobile index.
 When you have this implemented, you qualify for prime real estate on Google’s mobile search result pages.

-Basically, the idea of AMP is to provide a stripped down version of your content that loads instantly in mobile browsers without using too much data.
+Basically, the idea of AMP is to provide a stripped-down version of your content that loads instantly in mobile browsers without using too much data.